velartrill/velartrill.github.io/orig/inbound.md

 The commander nods.
 "Copy that.
 Well done, all of you.
 You're clear to depart; we'll clean up here."

-The Sisterhood soldiers begin herding the intending passengers, many of whom ran at the first sign of violence, back into line, and the train guard motions for Jasmine to step forward.
+The Sisterhood soldiers begin herding the intending passengers, many of whom bolted at the first sign of violence, back into line, and the train guard motions for Jasmine to step forward.
 "Alright, you.
 You're up next."

 Timidly, Jasmine holds up her identicard, and the soldier scans it carefully.
 She looks back up in surprise.